Skip to main content

 • story

-• “Three different story narrators make the game play out somewhat differently and is a nice concept too.”
+• “Three different story narrators make the gameplay feel unique and add an interesting concept to the experience.”

 • “Something where you gather resources, struggle to survive, build up a base, and have to deal with increasing challenges - fending off raids on your base, traveling to increasingly more dangerous areas, contending with weather and mother nature, all while working towards a goal and uncovering the story of the world.”